Located along the York River, Yorktown Beach is one of Hampton Roads’ best outdoor family destinations.

-Youll find the Yorktown Watermen’s Museum just a short walk from Yorktown Beach, next to Riverwalk Landing.
-Learn all about the people who make a living off the Chesapeake Bay and how they shaped the waterways we rely on today.
-During the summer, they even offer field trips and activities for the kids!
-They even have a boat-building program to watch forging, blacksmithing, glassmaking, and pottery.
-Admission is $5 for adults and free for children under six years old.
+The Yorktown Watermen’s Museum is just a short walk from Yorktown Beach, next to Riverwalk Landing.
+Learn about the people who make a living off the Chesapeake Bay and how they shaped the waterways we rely on today.

 8. American Revolution Museum